Mapping trust

 The slow death of the NVD

 The US National Vulnerability Database has slipped from a dull but dependable piece of security plumbing into a sputtering liability.
-Enrichment of CVEs has stalled, backlogs have exploded, and defenders are left with raw identifiers instead of actionable intelligence.
-This collapse is not accidental—it is the predictable result of political austerity, funding cuts, and a fixation on flashy science over unglamorous infrastructure.
+Enrichment of CVEs has stalled, backlogs have exploded, and defenders are left with raw identifiers instead of usable intelligence.
+This collapse is not accidental, it is the predictable result of political austerity, funding cuts, and a fixation on flashy science over unglamorous infrastructure.
 In other words, the pipes have burst while Washington debates whether water is really a priority.
 For security teams all over the world, the message is blunt: stop waiting for rescue.
 Diversify your sources, automate your own triage, build peer networks, and treat metadata as survival gear, not a luxury. ...

 August 20, 2025 · 6 min